spmakwana/Database-Management-System/03 File System vs DBMS.md

 * Possible to validate data.
 * Easy to query the data.
 * More secure compared to file system.
-* No need to write separate program for data management and data retrival.
+* No need to write separate program for data management and data retrieval.

-## DBMS (Advantages)
 * Data Access Language
 * Standardized Language (SQL - Structured Query Language)
 * Hence querying the data is easier.